 Tomorrow will also mark a week since we left with our best car gadgets for the World Domination Road Trip.
 It’s been a wet journey after leaving Calgary during torrential downpours and bringing it with us most of the way.
 Luckily we enjoyed little rain for a day or two in Vancouver and Seattle, allowing us to walk around downtown and catch some sights.
 It was cool sipping a coffee in the first-ever Starbucks before touring the alleys to find the Seattle Gum Wall.

-The couchsurfing experience has been pretty incredible thus far.
-Our first night was last friday in Kelowna where we were greeted by a great couple, their friends, and some delicious crepes.
+The Couchsurfing experience has been pretty incredible thus far.
+Our first night was last Friday in Kelowna where we were greeted by a great couple, their friends, and some delicious crepes.
 The next day, I wanted to stop for some mini golf at Scandia to bring back nostalgic feelings from when I was a little kid.
-It was also Karla’s first time playing and Scandia is great place to do it.
+It was also Karla’s first time playing and Scandia is a great place to do it.

 Although I didn’t get to see a hockey game in Vancouver, we were able to spend 3 nights with a good friend of mine from college.
 We visited some great parks, walked around downtown, and took the ferry over to North Vancouver to check out the neat little market.